tedneward/NewardAssociatesWebsite/content/articles.md

 ### MSDN Magazine

 MSDN Magazine is *(sadly, was; MSDN Magazine shut down at the end of 2019)* the print periodical dedicated to the Microsoft technology sphere, stretching all the way back to its days as "Microsoft Systems Journal" (MSJ) back in the 90's.
-Ted's written a number of feature pieces for them, currently writes a monthly column, and even served a stint as the Guest Editor-in-Chief for one issue.
+I wrote a number of feature pieces for them, currently writes a monthly column, and even served a stint as the Guest Editor-in-Chief for one issue.

 * All of my MSDN Magazine content, [via MSDN Search](http://msdn.microsoft.com/en-us/magazine/ee532098.aspx?sdmr=TedNeward&sdmi=authors)
 * [Editor's Note: Flex Your Data](http://msdn.microsoft.com/en-us/magazine/063f98b0-e77c-414b-80b3-0dfa733f2a89): Written as a fill-in for a friend of mine who was Editor-in-Chief at the time